boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 : This Information Element is a subTemplateList of ipv6ExtensionHeaderType and ipv6ExtensionHeaderCount Information Elements.

-: If several extension header chains are observed in a Flow, each header chain MUST be exported in a separate ipv6ExtensionHeaderCountList IE.
+: If several extension header chains are observed in a Flow, each header chain MUST be exported in a separate  IE.

-: The same extension header type may appear several times in anipv6ExtensionHeaderCountList Information Element.
+: The same extension header type may appear several times in an ipv6ExtensionHeaderCountList Information Element.
-  For example, if an IPv6 packet of a Flow includes a Hop-by-Hop Options header, a Destination Options header, a Fragment header, and Destination Options header, theipv6ExtensionHeaderCountList Information Element will report two counts of the Destination Options header: the occurrences that are observed before the Fragment header and the occurrences right after the Fragment header.
+  For example, if an IPv6 packet of a Flow includes a Hop-by-Hop Options header, a Destination Options header, a Fragment header, and Destination Options header, the ipv6ExtensionHeaderCountList Information Element will report two counts of the Destination Options header: the occurrences that are observed before the Fragment header and the occurrences right after the Fragment header.

 Abstract Data Type: